wakululuu/tp/docs/UserGuide.md

 * Each role should be accompanied by the number needed, and this number **must be 0 (0 will remove the role from the shift) or a positive integer** 1, 2, 3...

 Examples:
-* `shift edit 3 r/Cashier 3 r/Cleaner 2` Edits the 3rd shift on the list such that it now has 3 cashier roles and 2 cleaner roles.
+* `shift-edit 3 r/Cashier 3 r/Cleaner 2` Edits the 3rd shift on the list such that it now has 3 cashier roles and 2 cleaner roles.
-* `shift edit 1 d/Mon t/PM r/Cleaner 1` Edits the 1st shift such that it is now on Monday afternoon, with 1 cleaner role
+* `shift-edit 1 d/Mon t/PM r/Cleaner 1` Edits the 1st shift such that it is now on Monday afternoon, with 1 cleaner role
-* `shift edit 2 r/Cleaner-0` Edits the 2nd shift such that it now has no cleaner roles
+* `shift-edit 2 r/Cleaner-0` Edits the 2nd shift such that it now has no cleaner roles

-### Deleting a shift: `shift delete`
+### Deleting a shift: `shift-delete`

 Deletes a shift from the McScheduler.

-Format: `shift delete SHIFT_INDEX`
+Format: `shift-delete SHIFT_INDEX`

 * Deletes the shift at the specified `SHIFT_INDEX`.
 The index refers to the index number shown in the displayed shift list.
 The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `shift delete 4` Deletes the 4th shift on the list.
+* `shift-delete 4` Deletes the 4th shift on the list.

 ### Assign worker to shift: `assign`